-- 3.56 As stated above, the Steering Group has worked closely with Sedgefield Town Council and with Durham County Council's Planning Department throughout the process of the development of this plan. - 3.57 An extensive consultation process was undertaken to ensure that everyone living, working or owning land within the defined plan area had the opportunity to express their views and opinions.
+- 3.55 From the outset it was recognised that it was essential that the creation of the land should be inclusive and systematic and a variety of methods and formats would be used to achieve this. - 3.56 As stated above, the Steering Group has worked closely with Sedgefield Town Council and with Durham County Council's Planning Department throughout the process of the development of this plan. - 3.57 An extensive consultation process was undertaken to ensure that everyone living, working or owning land within the defined plan area had the opportunity to express their views and opinions.
 Meetings were held with all landowners, builders and developers with options on the land they wished to develop.
 The consultation process also included six separate public open consultation meetings held in Sedgefield Parish Hall and access to the information made available in the Town Council Offices, Sedgefield Library, Ceddesfeld Hall and The Sedgefield Plan website.
 As stated above a comprehensive household survey, young people's survey and business survey were commissioned and completed.
 The analysis for this surveys underpins all of the assertions and policies of The Sedgefield Plan. - 3.58 At all stages the views, opinions and suggestions of residents were welcomed and collated through question and answer sessions and in writing e.g. by post it notes during or after public presentations and discussions.
 21500 leaflets were printed and distributed to all households to advertise specific public meetings, events and surveys.
 Information about the neighbourhood planning process was made widely available to all residents.
 Leaflets were delivered door to door by volunteers to invite residents to participate in surveys, events and public meetings, on every occasion return dates were indicated and as some areas did not receive their copies until later than planned, the specific consultation period was extended to give all the opportunity to complete and return. - 3.59 Completed community survey questionnaires were returned to the Steering Group and subsequently delivered to Public Knowledge Ltd for analysis and report in late January / early February 2014.
 The analysis indicated that of the total of 2438 households 665 surveys were competed representing 24% of households and 11.6 % of the population, this is an excellent robust response.
 A subsequent young people survey was distributed to the upper classes of the Secondary and Primary schools and of 750 questionnaires distributed, 352 were returned (50%).
 Findings can be found in the evidence base. - 3.60 A survey of the businesses in the Sedgefield area, comprising the High Street, Industrial Estate and NETPark was undertaken with a limited response.
 This was carried out by drop notice and followed up by telephone.
 We discovered that many of the businesses although they engage with the community are not prepared to provide information on their businesses.